Utilizing Virtual Reality to Drive Supply Chain Innovation | Deloitte US has been added to your bookmarks.

 Utilizing virtual reality to drive supply chain innovation

-Given the significant technological improvements of the last five years, virtual and augmented reality are being leveraged for supply chain operations, driving innovation across industries.
-Trends show that the adoption of mixed reality devices can help organizations with product and process design, virtual collaboration, and experienced-based learning.
+Given the significant technological improvements of the last five years, virtual reality is being leveraged for supply chain operations, driving innovation across industries.
+Trends show that the adoption of virtual reality devices can help organizations with product and process design, virtual collaboration, and experienced-based learning.

 - Virtual reality

 - The commitment of virtual reality

 Virtual reality: The past, present, and future of artificial environments

 Virtual reality (VR) is an artificial, computer-generated, three-dimensional environment that a user can experience through sensory stimuli.1 The user is able to interact with the environment in a seemingly real or physical way through specialized electronic equipment, including goggles, simple head-mounted displays, and 3-D images.